YuukanOO/uniformcss.com/docs/fundamentals/helper-functions.md

 ## Size Functions

-The `size()` function returns values from the size map for both positive and negative sizes provided an existing variant is passed in as a parameter.
+The `size()` function returns values from the size map for both positive and negative sizes.

 ```scss
 .element {